KamitaniLab/InterSiteNeuralCodeConversion/README.md

   python fmri_profile_corr_brain_loss.py
   ```

-To obtain the normalized correlations and plot the Figure 2E and 2F, use the following commands.
+To obtain the normalized correlations and plot the Figure 2E and 2F with the provided result, use the following commands.
 ```sh
 python plot_figure.py
 ```